reflexion-coaching/react-native-paper-tutorial/README.md

 ```
 import { StyleSheet, View } from 'react-native';
 import { Provider as PaperProvider } from 'react-native-paper';
-import ThemeSwitch from '../theme/SwitchPaper'
-import ButtonPaper from '../button/ButtonPaper'
 import { useSelector } from 'react-redux'
 import { NavigationContainer } from '@react-navigation/native';
 import { createStackNavigator } from '@react-navigation/stack';